ZAY113/Urban-Computing2/README.md

+# download the others（data and save）
+BaiduNetdisk Url:

 there are four folders in this project

 /data           （sava the data and some config files）
 /save           （save the model paramter and some template model files） /work-metrla     （work with METR-LA dataset）